splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 Create a detector from scratch
 -------------------------------------------------------------------

-To create a new detector from scratch, you can either select the :guilabel:`New Detector` button on the Alerts or Detectors tab on the Alerts page, or select :menuselection:`Detector` from the Create menu (plus sign) on the navigation bar.
+To create a new detector for Infrastructure or Custom Metrics from scratch, you can either select :guilabel:`New Detector` under Alerts & Detectors, or select :menuselection:`Custom Detector` from the create menu on the navigation bar.
+Enter a detector name and then select :guilabel:`Create Alert Rule` to proceed to the alert rule builder.

--  If you are not monitoring services using Splunk APM, the Alert Rule Builder appears automatically.
-To continue, skip to :ref:`build-rules`.

--  If you are using Splunk APM, you can create a detector designed to alert on conditions related to tracing, such as latency or error rate.

-   -  If you want to create an APM detector, select that rule type and then select :guilabel:`Proceed to alert signal`.
-For details about the default alert conditions available for detectors in Splunk APM, see :ref:`alert-conditions-apm`.

-   -  If you want to create an Infrastructure or Custom Metrics rule type, select that rule type and then select :guilabel:`Proceed to alert signal`.
 For instructions on building the rule, see :ref:`build-rules`.

+.. note:: See :ref:`apm-alerts` for steps to create an APM Detector.

 .. _create-via-api: